-Not necessarily biodegradables, they thus permit in many cases to free from the use of oil as raw material.
+Not necessarily biodegradable, they thus permit in many cases to avoid the use of oil as raw material.

 Biobased plastics: definition